thejsj/jsass/README.md

-# JSASS
+# jSass

 A SASS compiler written entirely in JavaScript.

 ### Why?

-There are many implementations of SASS written in many languages.
+There are many implementations of Sass written in many languages.
 But there is only one that runs in the browser and it's only a port of C. This is the only one written in pure JavaScript.

 ### Similar Projects